 And that spirit of experimentation reminds Tim of one final industry example.
 Home and lifestyle retailer Hema is combining their decades-old reputation for reliability with some new and innovative extras in order to stay relevant.
 “They’re making changes to their assortment, improving their online presence and experimenting with new shopping concepts,” he says.
 “They’ve even partnered with insurance company Achmea to offer Social Alarm systems that fit perfectly with their ‘family and home’ brand identity.
 All that change has come at a high cost, but Hema also reported a record-breaking 2.8% increase in turnover in 2018.
 So while the jury’s still out, they seem to be headed in the right direction.”

 We’d like to welcome you to the second edition of The Click.
-Stay tuned to learn the latest insights and tips that can help you accelerate change.
+Download The Click: Accelerating the Pace of Change.